turkey picadillo chili with quinoa

-Turkey chili is made with the unexpected addition of picadillo seasonings, olives and raisins, and a hearty dose of quinoa stands in for beans.
-It is not your everyday chili, and it is totally delicious!
-It is ready in 40 minutes flat!
+This turkey chili is made with the unexpected addition of picadillo seasonings, olives and raisins, and a hearty dose of quinoa stands in for beans.
+It is not your everyday chili, and it is totally delicious.
+It is also ready in 40 minutes flat!

 I originally shared this same recipe as a guest post on Simply Quinoa on January 14, 2014.

-If you haven’t had picadillo before then you may think I am completly nutty when I explain this chili, so let’s start there: What is Picadillo?
+If you haven’t had picadillo before, you may think I am completely nutty when I explain this chili, so let’s start there: What is Picadillo?

 Picadillo is a savory ground beef dish served in South America, the Philippines and Spain.
 It varies widely by region, but it is a type of hash, usually made with ground beef, lots of spices, including a hit of cinnamon or other sweet spices, and sometimes green olives, capers and raisins.